maswiebe/maswiebe.github.io/assets/mml/test.md

 In contrast, a fully-saturated model including all relative year dummies (except for relative year -1, which is the omitted year) performs perfectly.
 So let's try that here.
 <!-- normalizing the above graphs around the -1 estimate; but also changing the estimates, since full set of relative year dummies -->

+By omitting year -1, we're basically normalizing the above event study graphs around the -1 estimate (but also changing the estimates, since we're including all other relative year dummies).
+Hence, the homicide graph has the same patterns, but shifted up.
+We again find a clear trend in the robbery graph.
+But now the assault graph also looks to be driven by trends.

 #### Event study: homicides
 ![](https://michaelwiebe.com/assets/mml/es_hom.png){:width="75%"}